How to Beat Nakamoto in the Race: Model

-A chain known to all honest nodes is termed public, per Definition~\ref{def:public}.
-A chain that is at least as high as any public chain is deemed credible, according to Definition~\ref{def:credible}.
-At any given time, every existing chain comprises a public prefix, possibly extended by nonpublic blocks.

 \begin{Def}[A-block and H-block] By convention, the genesis block is neither an A-block or an H-block.
 Each subsequent block is either an A-block or an H-block.
-An H-block that arrives at $t$ must be strictly higher than the public height at time $t$.
-For future convenience, we let $\bm{A}_t$ (resp.\ $\bm{H}_t$) denote the index set of all A-blocks (resp.\ H-blocks) that arrive during $(0,t]$. \end{Def}
+An H-block that arrives at $t$ must be strictly higher than the public height at time $t$. \end{Def}